Tia-coding/Knowledge-Expert-System/README.md

 This design minimizes deployment effort when integrating the chatbot into different digital library systems.

+## Environment Configuration

+The project uses environment variables for configuration.

+A sample configuration file, `.env.example`, is included in the repository.

+Before running the project:

+1. Copy `.env.example`.
+2. Rename the copied file to `.env`.
+3. Update the configuration values according to your local system.

+Only the document folder paths typically need to be changed for a new deployment.

 ## Document Ingestion Configuration

 The document ingestion pipeline uses configurable folders defined in the backend environment file.